TGDivy/TGDivy/README.md

 ## 💬🌞

-> Even if you persuade me, you won't persuade me. ~ Aristophanes
+> In the middle of difficulty lies opportunity. ~ Albert Einstein

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )